pavelmc/Yatuli/README.md

 ## Where to download the latest version? ##

-Always download the latest version from the [github repository](https://github.com/pavelmc/Yatuli)
+Always download the latest version from the [official github repository](https://github.com/pavelmc/Yatuli)

 See ChangeLog.md & version files on this repository to know what is your version and what are the latest changes to it.